 Notes: Front loading washing machines can be great for certain situations.
 They do use less water and less electricity, which is a big plus.
 If you buy a front loader, I recommend LG and Whirlpool Duet brands.
 They seem to have the least amount of problems.
 Stay away from the Kenmore Elite front loaders as Whirlpool did not make those for Kenmore.

-(I was being contacted so often by people wanting to learn the appliance business, we built an entire training course and community that teaches you how to start your own used appliance business at ApplianceSchool.com )
+(I was being contacted so often by people wanting to learn how to repair their own appliances or start their own appliance business, we built an entire training course and community that teaches you how to both at Tradeskills.io )

 Also, How to Buy a Used Dryer